payne/text2mindmap/README.md

-This is an outdated copy of https://github.com/TobLoef/text2mindmap, which was the original
+This is an outdated copy of https://github.com/TobLoef/text2mindmap, which was the original.

 # Text2MindMap